MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/step-2-configure-the-orchestration-to-use-the-sql-adapter-in-biztalk-server.md

 ### To create a WCF-Custom port

 1. When you generate schema for an operation on the SQL Server database using [!INCLUDE[consumeadapterservlong](../../includes/consumeadapterservlong-md.md)], a binding file is also added to the BizTalk project.
 You can import this binding file into your BizTalk application to create a WCF-Custom send-receive port.
-For instructions on importing a binding file, see [Importing Bindings](/previous-versions/).
+For instructions on importing a binding file, see [Import Bindings](../../core/importing-bindings2.md).

 2. After you import the binding file, a send port is created under the **Send Ports** folder in the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.